|Winding:||Automatic, Bi-Directional Automatic Winding, Central Rotor Automatic Winding|

 ETA’s 2892 was an ultra-thin automatic watch movement and the first in the ETA 2890 family.
 It was introduced in 1975, as Eterna’s movement operations were folded into ETA, and removed from production in 1983.
 The ETA 2892-2 was the successor movement.

 Closely related to the short-lived Eterna 1504, the ETA 2892 operates at 28,800 A/h, has 17 or 21 jewels, and features an automatic winding system embedded into the movement rather than attached above it.
+This system, which uses ball bearings, was called “Etarotor” at the time.
 This gives it the signature 3.6 mm depth which remains the hallmark of the family to date.

 The ETA 2892 and closely-related ETA 2890 (no date) measured 12.5”’ (28.0 mm) in diameter.
 The oscillating weight extended to the edge of this plate, effectively winding the stiff mainspring needed to drive the high-beat 28,800 A/h balance.

 Note that some sources, including reputable magazines like WatchTime, list the diameter of Cal.
 2890 at 11.5 ”’ (25.60 mm) like the successor ETA 2892-2 and 2892A2, but this is incorrect.
 Official ETA documentation shows the diameter as 12.5 ”’ (28.00 mm).

 The ETA 2890 family is a series of slim and robust automatic watch movements produced by ETA.
 They are generally regarded as superior to the similar ETA 2800 family.
 Cal.
 2890 and its successors is based on the Eterna 1466U, with ball bearings on the rotor and a smaller balance wheel in the modern style.
 Launched in 1975, the family remains one of the leading watch movements to this day.